-Several of the stage 3 pipelines, such as calwebb\image3 and calwebb\spec3, include the outlier detection step, which finds and flags outlier pixel values within calibrated images.
+Several of the stage 3 pipelines, such as calwebb_image3 and calwebb_spec3, include the outlier detection step, which finds and flags outlier pixel values within calibrated images.
 The results of this process have the identical format and content as the input cal and calints products.
 The only difference is that the DQ arrays have been updated to contain CR flags.
 If the inputs are in the form of cal products, the CR-flagged data will be saved to a crf product, which has the exact same structure and content as the cal product described above.
-Similarly, if the inputs are calints products, the CR-flagged results will be saved to a crfints product, which has the same structure and content as the calints product, which has the same structure and content as the calints product, which has the same structure and content as the calints product, which has the same structure and content as the calints product.
+Similarly, if the inputs are calints products, the CR-flagged results will be saved to a crfints product, which has the same structure and content as the calints product described above.